MPLLang/mpl-tutorial/README.md

 $ docker run -it mpl-tutorial /bin/bash
 ```

-This starts a container with the following directory structure.
-Note that
+This opens a bash shell in the container.
+The directory structure inside the
-in the container, the compiler (`mpl`) has already been installed.
+container is:

 ```
 ~
 ├── mpl            # the MPLLang/mpl repository
 └── mpl-tutorial   # this repository
 ```

+More detailed instructions are [here](01-setup/README.md).

 ## Table of Contents